Campuses:

 website for requirements that apply to all major fields.

-The Germanic studies program offers both MA and PhD degrees and allows students to tailor their programs to their individual needs and interdisciplinary interests.
-Students have the option to pursue a emphasis in German (MA, PhD), Germanic Medieval Studies (MA, PhD) or Scandinavian Studies (MA) by completing a specified number of courses in one of those areas.
+The Germanic Studies program offers both MA and PhD degrees which are tailored to students’ individual needs and interdisciplinary interests.
+Students have the option to pursue a track in German (MA, PhD), Germanic Medieval Studies (MA, PhD) or Scandinavian Studies (MA) by completing a specified number of courses in one of those areas.

 Program Delivery